molangning/cloudflare-detector/README.md

 ## Special files

-Create a file named `/.always-fresh-cloudflare-lists` for the script to automatically delete generated accessible and unaccessible cloudflare domains
+Create a file named `.always-fresh-cloudflare-lists` for the script to automatically delete generated accessible and unaccessible cloudflare domains

 Script will always look for a file `cloudflare_domain_list.txt` and loads that to check instead of the top10milliondomains list